mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 ``git merge`` merges lines of development together.
 This command is typically used to combine changes made on two distinct branches.

+## Other commands
+``git diff`` shows the changes, file to file,:
+- Between the working tree and the index.
+- Between the index and a tree.
+- Between two commits.
+- Between a commit and the working tree.
+- Between two trees.
+- From a merge.
+- Between two files on disk.

 ## Git folder structure

 ## References